-Barbara Hazel Guggenheim McKinley, sister of the more renowned Peggy Guggenheim, is unfortunately best known for a terrible tragedy that occurred almost 90 years ago, when her first two children died in what was officially ruled an accidental fall from a New York city rooftop.
+Barbara Hazel Guggenheim McKinley, sister of the more renowned Peggy Guggenheim, is unfortunately best known for a terrible tragedy that occurred 90 years ago, when her first two children died in what was officially ruled an accidental fall from a New York city rooftop.

 The incident sent shock waves throughout the upper crust world of Jewish aristocracy that the Guggenheims belonged to, and left Hazel permanently stigmatized, living out her life as the exiled black sheep of the family.
 This, her own description of herself, gives some insight into the itinerant life she led, until she finally settled in New Orleans in the late 1960s.